adrianlua03/ENG1003_w1_Group10/README.md

 ### c.
 Discussion

 From the results of this task, it can be seen that similar to the {aircraft of task 2.1}, {task 2.2} also avoids the time-consuming area.
 This is because the cost of fuel and the additional trip fuel is too high in this case.
+The results also show that the path taken by this aircraft is longer than paths taken by the PolyU aircrafts, similar to {task 2.1}.

+An important implication from this task is that to minimize the cost, minimizing all of the variables may not be practical or efficient.
+As implied in the analysis from the methodology, all variables work together to minimize the cost.
+Some values must be raised to minimize the others; as in real life situations, there will always be constraints similar to the inequalities provided in the task.
+Additionally, just because one variable is high does not mean that the total cost would also be high.
+In some cases, similar to that of task 2.1, maximizing costs in one area may lead to a different path, which avoids the area entirely.
+In most real life situations, choosing a more efficient path, instead of the shortest path, will lead to shorter costs.

 <hr>
 <table><tr><td>